John D. Rockefeller: Philanthropy

 Rockefeller's charitable giving began with his first job as a clerk at age 16, when he gave six percent of his earnings to charity, as recorded in his personal ledger.
 By the time he was twenty, his charity exceeded ten percent of his income.
 Much of his giving was church-related.
 His church was later affiliated with the Northern Baptist Convention, which formed from American Baptists in the North with ties to their historic missions to establish schools and colleges for freedmen in the South after the American Civil War.
 Rockefeller attended Baptist churches every Sunday; when traveling he would often attend services at African-American Baptist congregations, leaving a substantial donation.
 As Rockefeller's wealth grew, so did his giving, primarily to educational and public health causes, but also for basic science and the arts.
 He was advised primarily by Frederick Taylor Gates after 1891, and, after 1897, also by his son.

 Rockefeller believed in the Efficiency Movement, arguing that: "To help an inefficient, ill-located, unnecessary school is a waste ... it is highly probable that enough money has been squandered on unwise educational projects to have built up a national system of higher education adequate to our needs, if the money had been properly directed to that end."

 Rockefeller and his advisers invented the conditional grant, which required the recipient to "root the institution in the affections of as many people as possible who, as contributors, become personally concerned, and thereafter may be counted on to give to the institution their watchful interest and cooperation".

-In 1884, Rockefeller provided major funding for Atlanta Baptist Female Seminary in Atlanta for African-American women, which became Spelman College.
-His wife Laura Spelman Rockefeller, was dedicated to civil rights and equality for women.
+In 1884, Rockefeller provided major funding for Atlanta Baptist Female Seminary in Atlanta for African-American women.
+His wife, Laura Spelman Rockefeller, was dedicated to civil rights and equality for women.
 John and Laura donated money and supported the Atlanta Baptist Female Seminary whose mission was in line with their faith based beliefs.
-Today known as Spelman College, the school is an all women Historically Black College or University in Atlanta, Georgia, named after Laura's family.
-The Spelman Family, Rockefeller's in-laws, along with John Rockefeller were ardent abolitionists before the Civil War and were dedicated to supporting the Underground Railroad.
-John Rockefeller was impressed by the vision of the school and removed the debt from the school.
+Spelman College, the all-women historically Black college in Atlanta was named after Laura's family was heavily supported by Rockefeller.
+The Spelman family, Rockefeller's in-laws, were ardent abolitionists before the Civil War and were dedicated to supporting the underground railroad.
+Rockefeller was impressed by the vision of the school and paid off the school's debt.
 The oldest existing building on Spelman's campus, Rockefeller Hall, is named after him.
 Rockefeller also gave considerable donations to Denison University and other Baptist colleges.